Commodore 64 peripherals: Hard drives

 Also available for the Commodore 64 was the Creative Micro Designs CMD HD-Series.
 Much like the Commodore 1541 floppy drive, the CMD HD could connect to the Commodore 64's serial bus, and could operate independently of the computer with the help of its on-board hardware.
 A CMD HD series drive included its own SCSI controller to operate its hard drive mechanism, in addition to hosting a battery powered real-time clock module for the time-stamping of files.
 The stock operating speeds of the CMD HD-Series units were not very much faster than the stock speeds of a 1541 floppy drive, but the units were fully JiffyDOS compatible.
 Faster parallel transfers were possible with the addition of another CMD product, the CMD RAMLink and a special parallel transfer cable.
 With this arrangement, the performance of the system doubled that of the Lt.
 Kernal.
 One advantage the CMD products had was software compatibility, especially with GEOS, that prior solutions lacked.
 CMD ultimately missed opportunities to develop any features for the drive's auxiliary port (such as a printer spooler feature promised in the CMD HD user manual).
-However, external SCSI devices (such as the iOmega zip 100 drive) could be connected to a CMD HD series drive's external SCSI port.
+However, external SCSI devices (such as the Iomega Zip 100 drive) could be connected to a CMD HD series drive's external SCSI port.
 Using the same utility software diskette shipped with all CMD HD series drives, the external storage could then be easily added to CMD HD series drive's existing partition table.
 This configuration could add, for example, 100 additional megabytes of external storage to even the 20 megabyte version of a CMD HD series drive.
 After partitioning and formatting of the added storage, the CMD HD series drive presented the total storage seamlessly to the user, regardless if the data was stored internally or externally.

 The ICT DataChief included a 20 MB hard drive, along with an Indus GT floppy drive, along with a 135-watt power supply in a case designed to house an IBM PC Compatible computer.

-User operation of these hard drive subsystems was similar to that of Commodore's floppy drives, with the inclusion of special DOS features to make best use of the drive's capabilities and to effectively manage the vast increase in storage capacity (up to a maximum of 4GB).
+User operation of these hard drive subsystems was similar to that of Commodore's floppy drives, with the inclusion of special DOS features to make best use of the drive's capabilities and to effectively manage the vast increase in storage capacity (up to a maximum of 4 GB).
 An unavoidable problem was that total 1541 compatibility could not be achieved, which often prevented the use of copy-protected software, software fastloaders, or any software whose operation depended on exact 1541 emulation.